-A Bakers Cyst or Popliteal cyst is a swelling at the back of the knee.
-It is usually caused by an injury or condition in the knee joint.
+A Baker's Cyst or Popliteal cyst is a prominent swelling at the back of the knee.
+It is usually caused by an underlying injury or condition in the knee joint.

-What is a Popliteal Cyst
+What is a popliteal cyst

-In the hollow bit at the back of the knee is a bursa (a small sack of fluid used to help lubricate the joint).
-A fairly uncommon condition is when the back of the joint gets swollen and causes the bursa to swell also.
-Usually some disorder of the knee causes the synovial (lubricating) fluid within the knee joint to increase.
-This then spills into the bursa at the back of the knee causing it to increase in size.
-This is Popliteal Cyst (commonly known as a Bakers cyst).
+In the hollow at the back of the knee is a bursa or small sack of fluid used to help lubricate the joint.
+A fairly uncommon condition is when the back of the knee joint gets swollen and causes the bursa to swell as well.
+Usually some underlying disorder of the knee such as a meniscus injury arthritis an increase in synovial fluid which is the knees natural lubricating fluid.

 What can the athlete do?